-"Code" means the Internal Revenue Code of 1986, as amended, and the regulations proposed or in effect with respect thereto.
+"Code" means the Internal Revenue Code of 1986, as amended, and the regulations proposed or in effect with respect thereto and promulgated thereunder.

 "Commonwealth" means the Commonwealth of Pennsylvania.

 "Commission Official" means any commissioner, director, officer or employee of the Commission authorized to perform specific acts or duties by resolution duly adopted by the Commission.